Becky Sauerbrunn: Portland Thorns FC, 2020–2024

 In March 2020, Utah Royals FC officially traded Sauerbrunn to Portland Thorns FC in exchange for defender Elizabeth Ball and $100,000 in allocation money.

 On February 7, 2022, Thorns FC announced that the club had signed Sauerbrunn to a one-year contract.

 On June 19, 2022, Sauerbrunn scored her first goal for Thorns FC in a 6–0 victory against Orlando Pride.

 On October 4, 2022, following the release of the Yates Report regarding the 2021 NWSL abuse scandal and other widespread abuse in the league, Sauerbrunn remarked in a press conference that "every owner and executive and U.S. Soccer official who has repeatedly failed the players, and failed to protect the players, and have not participated fully in these investigations should be gone".
 The report had implicated Thorns FC executives Gavin Wilkinson and Mike Golub, and owner Merritt Paulson, in failing to act on reports of abuse, and stated that the Thorns as an organization had failed to cooperate in the investigation.
 When asked if her statement included Paulson, Sauerbrunn reiterated that her request included "everyone that has continued to fail the players" and "who have not participated in investigations — all of them."

 The offseason period prior to the 2023 National Women's Soccer League season introduced free agency, and Sauerbrunn's tenure in the league qualified her for unrestricted free agency, which allowed her to sign with any team in the league.
-Thorns FC announced on September 30, 2022, that the club had signed Sauerbrunn to a one-year contract extension.
+Thorns FC announced on September 30, 2022, that the club had signed Sauerbrunn to a one-year contract extension for the 2023 season, and on January 23, 2024, that they had signed her for the 2024 season.
+She played her final game, a playoff loss to Gotham FC, on November 10, 2024.